Ukraine mounts soccer show of unity, but east "blind" to success

 But sport and politics are always uneasy bedfellows.

-Rakytskiy is often criticized by fans for not singing the national anthem of Ukraine while lined up before the kickoff.
+Rakytskiy is often criticised by fans for not singing the national anthem of Ukraine while lined up before the kickoff.

 "I just do not sing the anthem and that is it.
 Of course, I remember the words.
 Just taking that time to get tuned for the game, listening to other people singing," Rakytskiy said on national television a year ago.